JohnONeillGMIT/IrisProject2018/README.md

 Species ("Outputs") = 3 ...setosa, versicolor, virginica

 Based on the feature of the 4 variables, Fisher developed a Linear dicriminant model to distinguish the species from eachother.
 In "Linear Discriminant Analysis for Machine Learning"(1) By Jason Brownlee on April 6, 2016 in Machine Learning Algorithms (https://machinelearningmastery.com/linear-discriminant-analysis-for-machine-learning/) The (bold)Linear discriminant analysis (LDA) is seen as the preferred linear classification technique where you have more than two classes.
 Statistical data derived from available data is used to make predictions based on LDA equations based on certain assumptions.
-The statistical tools uses alrweady known groups assignments "to assign objects to one group among a number of groups.(2)
+The statistical tools uses already known groups assignments "to assign objects to one group among a number of groups.(2) e (2)https://www.researchoptimus.com/article/what-is-descriminant-analysis.php

-(2)https://www.researchoptimus.com/article/what-is-descriminant-analysis.php
+The data set is used demonstrating machine learning is what is described as "Supervised Learning".
+There is a clear relationship between the known input data available and the expected outputs.

 Assumptions..
 "That your data is Gaussian, that each variable is is shaped like a bell curve when plotted.
 That each attribute has the same variance, that values of each variable vary around the mean by the same amount on average."

+T